I got frustrated at my son for having poop accidents.

 On most nights, I love reading to my son.
-We read slowly, I point out characters, I ask questions and answer his as well.
+We read slowly, I mention characters, I ask questions and answer his as well.
 Heck, I even use different voices.
 But again, there are those times when there have been one too many questions asked, where we’ve been on the same page for the last three minutes, and I’m speed-reading through his books, skipping sentences and brushing aside his questions with a quick, “yeah…”

 It’s a bit embarrassing admitting all this, but cathartic and amusing as well.
 Not a single one of us is perfect, and these are but a few of the many times I’ve been less than stellar in the mom category.
 I’m only reassured in the fact that I’m mostly okay, that these incidents are but a small percentage, and that thankfully children are some of the most forgiving people.
-Especially when it comes to skipping practically half of The Lorax.
+Especially with skipping practically half of The Lorax.